 The benefits in Malaysia are substantially similar to those in the Philippines, with the exception of the savings plan and variable pay scheme.
 Malaysian employment regulations require employers and employees to contribute to an employees' provident fund (the "EPF") to provide for the retirement and other needs of employees in Malaysia.
 Under present regulations, employees contribute a minimum of 11% of their monthly salary to the EPF via payroll deductions.
 Employers are required to contribute a minimum amount equivalent to 12% to 13% of a managerial, professional and technical ("MPT") employee's monthly salary to the EPF.
 Under collective agreements entered into by the Company with its non-MPT employees in Malaysia, the Company contributes up to 16% of the salaries to the EPF.
-The Malaysian government does not require employers to make contributions to the EPF with respect to foreign workers.
-However, if foreign employees opt to contribute, the Company will make the commensurate employers' contribution.
+The Malaysian government does not require employees to make contribute, the Company will make the commensurate employers' contribution.

 The Company depends on experienced, skilled and qualified personnel for the management and operation of its business and prioritizes programs that will ensure the retention and continuous engagement of talent.
 While the Company's attrition rate is significantly lower than the industry average, it undertakes aggressive talent acquisition activities to maintain an adequate manpower pool.
 Furthermore, the Company is committed to ensure leadership strength and technical knowledge preservation through an established succession planning program supported by a structured mentoring program for identified replacements of retiring employees.
 Promising employees are given the opportunity to accelerate their development in the early stages of their careers through a structured coaching program to prepare them for greater roles and responsibilities.
-The Company also supports the continuous education of employees through an education reimbursement program for post-graduate studies and employees' participation in functional technical courses, conferences and seminars.
-The Company believes it has a strong compensation and benefits package and regularly reviews its employee relations programs to continuously attract, retain and engage talent.
+The Company also supports the continuous education of employees through an education reimbursement program for post-graduate studies and employees it has a strong compensation and benefits package and regularly reviews its employee relations programs to continuously attract, retain and engage talent.